SteveGilham/altcover/README.md

 #### Windows

-* For the .net 2.0 support, FSharp.Core 2.3.0.0 is used and is assumed to be available by reference on the default search location; otherwise FSharp.Core latest is drawn from the nuget package for simpler cross-platform support.
+* This should "just work" if Visual Studio F# support is installed, but for reference : for the .net 2.0 support, FSharp.Core 2.3.0.0 is used and is assumed to be available by reference on the default search location; otherwise FSharp.Core latest is drawn from the nuget package for simpler cross-platform support.

 ### Normal builds